 Did you ever notice when you were younger and you got yourself bruised then your mom would blow on your wound?
 We never knew the reason behind that kind of treatment but experts say that exposing the wound to air will only create a dry environment that causes cell to dry.
 So it is better if you wrap the wound with bandage so that your blood vessels can heal faster.

 When we see our wounded area forming scabs, we think that it will heal soon.
 But scabs are only indicators that your wound might still be a little sensitive and it might trap inflammatory tissue and bacteria that prevents new cells from developing and totally healing the wound.
 So never try to touch or forcibly open your scabs.
 Let it disappear naturally.

 What other wound care practices do you follow?
 Do you think they are scientifically proven or they are just pure myths?
-Let us hear all about it and let our experts at Caring Nurses Services, your home care agency in Bel Air MD, tell you all about it.
+Let us hear all about it and let our experts at Caring Nurses Services, your home care agency in Edgewood MD, tell you all about it.